Indian Ocean raid (1944): Aftermath

 The party of Behar survivors who had been landed at Tanjung Priok were initially interned in prisoner of war camps in Java; the male prisoners were sent to a camp near Batavia and the women were held in a female camp nearby.
 After all the members of the group had been interrogated, the survivors were separated and sent to other camps in Java or to work as slave labourers in Japan.
 All the survivors were freed after the end of the war in August 1945.
-One of the Survivors Mrs Agnes (Nancy) Shaw had been travelling to India to join her husband.
+One of the survivors, Mrs Agnes (Nancy) Shaw, had been travelling to India to join her husband.
 They had been separated when they escaped from Malaya on different ships.
 She was imprisoned at Camp Makkasar in Batavia (now Java) where she worked in the camp bakery.
 She was reunited with her husband after Java was liberated.
-When the British Government negotiated gratuities for Far East Prisoners of War the Foreign and Commonwealth Office disavowed knowledge of her captivity.
-However, on being shown artefacts from captivity including a pastel sketchbook the gratuity was paid.
+When the British government negotiated gratuities for Far East prisoners of war the Foreign and Commonwealth Office disavowed knowledge of her captivity.
+On being shown artefacts from captivity including a pastel sketchbook the gratuity was paid.
 She died in Aberdeen in February 2002 aged 89.

 Following the war, the Allies prosecuted the officers responsible for the murders on board Tone.
 Vice Admiral Takasu had died from disease in September 1944, but Sakonju was tried by the British in 1947 at Hong Kong and sentenced to death and executed 21 January 1948.
 Mayuzumi was also convicted for his role in the killings and sentenced to seven years imprisonment.
-Sakonju stated in his affidavit that he was 'retaliating against the execution and inhuman treatment of Japanese prisoners by the allies in Guadalcanal', and also stated in his defense that the Tone executed the prisoners after the operation has ended and the Tone left his command.
+Sakonju stated in his affidavit that he was 'retaliating against the execution and inhuman treatment of Japanese prisoners by the allies in Guadalcanal' and also stated in his defense that the Tone executed the prisoners after the operation has ended and the Tone left his command.
 Mayuzumi stated in his defense that he was following Sakonju's orders.
-Mayuzumi received a light sentence due to his repeated requests for clemency for the prisoner's lives.
+Mayuzumi received a light sentence due to his repeated requests to spare the prisoners' lives.